tynanbe/barnard/README.md

 * micup: Start transmitting, just as when you hold down the talk key.
 Does nothing if you are already transmiting.
 * micdown: Stop transmitting, just like when you release your talk key.
 Does nothing if you are not already transmitting.
 * toggle: Toggle your transmission state.
+* talk: Synonym for toggle.
-* exit: Exit Barnard, just like whenyou press your quit key.
+* exit: Exit Barnard, just like when you press your quit key.

 ## Event Notification